-To achieve this purpose in a timely and effective manner, the CHGME Payment Program provides support to freestanding children's teaching hospitals by providing a payment established by a formula in accordance with Section 340E of the Public Health Service Act.
+To achieve this purpose in a timely and effective manner, the CHGME Payment Program provides support to freestanding children's teaching hospitals by providing a payment established by a formula in accordance with 42 U.S.C. § 256e.

 Program Objective